 - Suits & Tuxedos: Lace-up oxfords, cap-toe shoes, whole cuts, dark dress boots and patent leather or high-polished dress shoes.

 Other Tips for Matching Shoes & Outfits

 - The darker the color, the more formal your shoes will look.
 Black shoes are the most formal, while brown can be worn in both casual and formal settings.
 Bright and bold colors should generally be avoided in conservative offices and other "serious settings", though you can wear them if your company has a more casual dress code.

 - If you have a streamlined outfit (i.e. modern-cut khakis or skinny jeans), you shoes should be the same.
 Large shoes will be out of proportion to your clothing and end up looking like clown feet.

 - Try wearing shoes that are different shades of the color your clothing is.
-If you have a light gray short or pants, pair it with some charcoal gray shoes.
+If you have a light gray short or pants, pair it with some charcoal gray shoes or black.
 Or get medium-brown shoes to go with your tan khakis.